mmowris/robot/readme.md

 	$ npm start

 4.)
-If you'd like to view test results?
+If you'd like to view jest and linting tests?

 	$ npm test